 The Assembly will result in a Takeover of the Jameel Arts Centre with a full programme to be announced on this page.

 Bilal Bashir is a Nigerian-born Visual artist residing in Sharjah, UAE.
-His interests in visual arts have driven him to pursue numerous projects such as short films, paintings, campaigns with brands, and photo documentaries.
+His interest in visual arts has driven him to pursue numerous projects such as short films, paintings, campaigns with brands, and photo documentaries.
 He had the honor of shooting the Adidas x Ravi Campaign in Satwa, Dubai.
 This helped him highlight the city in a way that has never been done before, bringing out the historical and cultural significance of an establishment like Ravi’s, while solidifying the mass appeal of a brand like Adidas.
-He is currently studying UX & Product Design design at university, and hopes to pioneer the next generation of creative thinkers coming out of the MENA region.
+He is currently studying UX & Product Design and hopes to pioneer the next generation of creative thinkers coming out of the MENA region.